 Applications of Derivatives Practice Quiz with a Step-by-Step Interactive Lesson

-Use the quiz at the top of the page to practice applications of derivatives — the most practical real-world skills in Calculus.
+Use the question set below to practice applications of derivatives — the most practical real-world skills in Calculus.
 You will work with the derivative as an instantaneous rate of change and as the slope of a tangent line, compute velocity and acceleration from position functions, solve classic related rates problems using implicit differentiation (ladders, circles, spheres, cylinders), and master optimization problems (maximize revenue, minimize cost, maximize area with fixed perimeter).
 You will also use critical points and derivative tests (increasing/decreasing, first derivative test), and apply linear approximation (tangent line approximation / differentials) to estimate values quickly.
 If you want a refresher, click Start lesson to open a step-by-step guide with worked examples and quick checks.

 How this applications of derivatives practice works

-1. Take the quiz: answer the applications of derivatives questions at the top of the page.
+1. Take the practice set: answer the applications of derivatives questions below.

 2. Open the lesson (optional): review related rates, optimization, motion (velocity/acceleration), derivative tests, and linear approximation with clear examples.

-3. Retry: return to the quiz and apply the derivative tools immediately.
+3. Retry: return to the question set and apply the derivative tools immediately.

 What you will learn in the applications of derivatives lesson